sarah7831/Control-Z/README.md

 FROM
     traffictestt;

-📊 Power BI Dashboard
+#📊 Power BI Dashboard

 Your dashboard includes:

 📍 Real-time map view (if enabled by admin)

-📊 KPI cards:

-Avg speed

-Number of incidents

-Congestion level

-🕒 Time-series charts for speed & travel time

-🧭 Region slicer

-📜 Landing page with project summary

-🔔 Alerts

-You can configure alerts using:

-✔ Azure Monitor (Recommended)

-Alerts when traffic speed < threshold

-Alerts when incidents > threshold

-Send email/SMS/Teams using Action Groups

-Optional: Power BI Alerts

-(Only works on Power BI Service, not Desktop)

-▶️ How to Run the Project
+#▶️ How to Run the Project
 1. Start Data Simulation

 Send traffic events to your input source (IoT Hub/Event Hub).